Here are some helpful questions and answers to assist you with your Amazon peacock bass fishing adventure.

 - How many fishermen do the camps accommodate?

 - What is the primary language in Brazil?

 - What is Manaus, Brazil like?

 What documents do I need for travel to Brazil?

-We recommend CIBT Visas for processing the Brazilian visas.
-They do a superb job and the process is very secure and expeditious.
-Please visit their website for complete requirements and details—www.cibtvisas.com/rodgun or call (800) 929-2428.
+secure and expeditious.
+Please visit their website for complete requirements and details—www.travisa.com or call (877) 876-3266.

 Do you recommend travel insurance?

 Your trip package does not include insurance of any kind.
 From minor medical issues to life-threatening situations, Global Rescue’s critical services have been there when they were needed most.
 Outdoorsmen have trusted Global Rescue’s medical and security travel services since 2004.
 Global Rescue memberships start at $119 and feature the following benefits:

 • Medical evacuation services to your home country hospital of choice

 • Field Rescue services from the point of injury or illness